kkincade/manager-readme/README.md

 This is a regularly scheduled meeting to ask for feedback, bring up issues, or suggest improvements.
 These meetings are 100% for you.
 I will ask that you come prepared with agenda items that *you* want to talk about.
 I typically prepare topics and feedback of my own to help drive conversations.
 My main objective is for us to establish a relationship of trust so we can confidently have occasional, difficult conversations with one another.

+1:1 meetings should regularly be a bit awkward and uncomfortable.
+If they aren't, we likely aren't discussing issues that matter most to you.
+Let's get uncomfortable and talk about what is most important.

 If I cannot make our regularly scheduled meeting, I will always try to reschedule instead of cancel.
 I expect the same in return.

 ### GROUP MEETINGS

 Steve Job compares employee interactions to that of a rock polisher.
-All of our day-to-day interactions help each other become better, more polished versions of ourselves.
-For that reason, I do find value in occasional group meetings.
+All of our day-to-day interactions are like the rocks tumbling into one another, helping each other become better, more polished versions of ourselves.
+For that reason, I do find value in group meetings.
 However, a successful meeting is one that:

 1. Has a clear agenda and purpose, which is communicated ahead of time.
 1. Has a leader who will stick to said agenda.
 1. Ends with an accomplished goal, or is rescheduled if the goal was not met in the time allocated.
 1. Action items are recorded.

+Remember that a meeting begins the moment you send/receive an invite.
+Pay attention to the details in how you organize meetings with other people.